Skip to content

 1. Navigate to the Data Fields tab.

-2. Click on the Search Bar and add the name of the data field desired.
+2. Click the Search Bar and add the name of the data field desired.

 Organizations

-On this tab, users will be able to add all the related organizations that are going to be used on the MSEL, as well as on the live exercise.
-Here, organizations with their information are added.
-Additionally, users can create organizations from scratch or from a template.
+On this tab, users add all related organizations (with their information) used on the MSEL and the live exercise.
+Users can create organizations from scratch or from a template.

 Blueprint Organizations Tab OE